-Penn Medicine, Mercy Health System of Southeastern Pennsylvania, and St. Mary Medical Center Announce Alliance
+Penn, Mercy and St. Mary Medical Center Announce Alliance

-New relationship will enhance advanced care access for patients throughout the Philadelphia region
+Relationship will enhance advanced care access for patients

 PHILADELPHIA – The University of Pennsylvania Health System, Mercy Health System of Southeastern Pennsylvania (Mercy) and St. Mary Medical Center (St. Mary) have announced an alliance to focus on the development of joint clinical care programs and population health initiatives to improve health care throughout the Greater Philadelphia region.